3thanF/Test-Scores-Predictions/README.md

 - Creation and utilization of Training and Test datasets.
 - Detailed exploration through Jupyter Notebook documentation.
-- Implementation strategies for unsupervised learning algorithms.
+- Implementation strategies for supervised learning algorithms.
 - Utilization of Python for developing learning models and leveraging libraries like NumPy and Matplotlib.

 ## How to Use this Notebook